 While trying to optimise your e-commerce, it is easy to overlook UX's importance by focusing too much on end-of-journey metrics such as the number of transactions or AOV.
 But you can only do as much when it comes to your offering, while improving your visitor's experience offers much broader possibilities.
 Users need to understand your proposition, feel comfortable with using your website and simply trust you before they convert.
 That's what UX is all about!
 What are the best UX practices for increasing conversion rate?
 Let's find out.

 In this article, we will focus on e-commerce UX best practices and their application in modern websites – the general rules are the same no matter what kind of business you run.
 Let's cut right to the chase!

-Minimum UX requirements – for example an intuitive layout, professional photos and videos, reviews, distinctive call to action buttons and a functional search engine – remain the same for all e-commerce websites.
-Therefore, you could say that improving e-commerce UX design comes down to optimising the website’s structure and functionality so that shoppers feel as comfortable as possible when they visit it.
+It all starts with an intuitive lay-out, professional photos and videos, product reviews, distinctive CTA (call to action) buttons and a functional search engine.
+All these elements remain the same for all e-commerce websites.
+Therefore, improving e-commerce UX design comes down to optimising the website’s structure and those core features so that shoppers feel as comfortable as possible when they are on your website.

 “People ignore designs that ignore people”.

 So, let's discover a few tips to prevent customers from ignoring you!

 A sales funnel is the path that site visitors take from a starting point (typically an ad or a search engine query) through the entire purchasing and checkout process.
 The funnel metaphor captures the idea that visitors are taken from point A (TOFU – top of the funnel) to point B (BOFU – bottom of the funnel) and that this path should be as swift as possible.
 The customer journey design should be one of the very first steps in any e-commerce UX design process.